 Wherever possible, consider performing free ridership research online in real time (soon after the participant decision is made), and collect spillover information via telephone after participation following TRM protocols.

-Where practical, program evaluations will be conducted using randomized controlled trials or quasi-experimental design methods.
+Where practical, program evaluations and measure technology research will be conducted using randomized controlled trials (RCT) or quasi-experimental design (QED) methods.
 When Navigant believes that randomized control trials or quasi-experimental designs are not practical, Navigant will provide an explanation and support for its decision as part of its evaluation plan.

 Conduct technical reviews and gather Illinois-specific data to update the Illinois TRM and recommend updated M&V approaches for applicable measures.